Chessington World of Adventures: Adventure Point

 Adventure Point is the central area of the park, it features a selection of shops, restaurants, smaller outlets including hotdog and doughnut units and guest services, as well as the Chessington Adventure Tree carousel, which was added in 2017 The area has mostly Tudor and early Georgian architecture, featuring details such as hanging baskets and boxed plants.
 Rides include Tiny Truckers and Elmer's Flying Jumbos.
 In the centre of Adventure Point is a large compass feature in the ground.
 The compass points guests in the direction of all the resort locations, it includes: theme park lands, some zoo areas, the Sea Life centre and the hotels.
 The area was named 'Market Square' until 2017.

 Mexicana

-Themed as a Mexican- inspired square and a Far West town in the American's Old West, the Mexicana area was named 'Calamity Canyon' until 1999.
+Themed as a Mexican-inspired square and a Far West town in the American's Old West, the Mexicana area was named 'Calamity Canyon' until 1999.
 Rattlesnake, a steel sit-down Wild Mouse roller coaster, opened in 1998.
-Scorpion Express is a mine train themed roller coaster, previously named the Runaway Train from its opening in 1987.
-The ride was originally designed with an interacting cave feature and an extensively designed queueline above the surrounding buildings, around a lake and down into an underground mine, since a redesign in 2014 the ride has been changed to be completely in the open with new theming and is renamed 'Scorpion Express'.
+Also featured, Scorpion Express was a mine train themed roller coaster, originally named the Runaway Train from its opening in 1987.
+It was designed with an interacting cave feature and an extensively designed queueline above the surrounding buildings, around a lake and down into an underground mine, until a redesign in 2014, when the ride was changed to be completely in the open with new theming and renamed 'Scorpion Express'.
+It closed in 2022 and was subsequently demolished in 2025 to make way for future development.